 Finally, SEO judges how well connected your business is to other reputable online locations.
-Reputable sites linking back to your website will boost your SEO.
+The more other sites with links that lead back to your website will boost your SEO and the more legitimate helpful links included in your website increase SEO.
 External links which direct to other websites increase your connection to the online community.
 Internal links which lead to other pages on your site enhance navigation.

 The best way to do this is with your blog.
 When you reference industry concepts but don’t want to explain them for a paragraph, include a helpful informative link.
 Write articles about business partners and local events, then link to the businesses or event pages.
 Always be on the lookout for opportunities to make new pages, link to other’s pages, and get involved in partnerships that will earn links back to your site.
 Writing compelling and informative blog articles can also earn you information links from others you don’t even know.

 SEO is incredibly important for local businesses no matter what your size or how many locations you have.
-Because potential customers start searching online, localizing your marketing with well-targeted SEO is the best way to get new business.
+Because all your neighbors and potential customers do all their searching online, just like everyone else, localizing your digital marketing campaign with well-targeted SEO is the best way to get new feet walking through your door.
 For more tips on small business digital marketing, contact us today!